GoogleCloudPlatform/csp-config-management/README.md

-# Cloud Services Platform Config Management Examples #
+# CSP Config Management Examples #

-This repository contains example configurations for Cloud Services Platform Config Management.
+This repository contains example configurations for Cloud Services Platform (CSP) Config Management.

 To use these examples, install the CSP Config Management operator on your Kubernetes cluster and and create a custom resource that points at one of the included examples by setting the 'policyDir' field to the directory of the desired example (e.g. 'foo-corp').